Titolo

 First Login

-To access to IPP it is necessary to connect to https://eobi.infocert.it/ and enter the credentials:
+To access to IPP it is necessary to connect to https://eobi.infocert.it/ and click on "Login to IPP".

-Subsequently, the user will have to select (by writing or selecting from the drop-down menus) the unit of interest indicating the main and secondary unit in which he wants to access:
+Subsequently, he/she will have to select (by writing or selecting from the drop-down menus) the unit of interest indicating the main and secondary unit in which he wants to access:

-This will direct the user to the Dashboard where to find the latest draft requests and links to support:
+This will direct the user to the Dashboard where he/she can find the latest draft requests and links to support:

 The options available to operate on products and requests will appear on the left side menu: